 Dr. Sagrera also informed us of a natural way to add calcium to Roux’s diet if it does not contain bone, since her meat diet MUST contain calcium.
 Detailed instructions for that process are listed below with images.
 Save your eggshells!

 Before you start feeding your dog every raw meat in sight, there are some guidelines to follow and precautions that we’ve always taken.
-Whether this is too cautious, I’m not really sure, but this is what we do and don’t do:
+Whether this is too cautious, I’m not really sure (I’d rather be safe than sorry), but this is what we do and don’t do:

 - The only raw meat we feed is chicken, beef, and wild game.
 As instructed by our vet, wild game MUST be frozen for 6 months before feeding it to our dog.
 This is because wild game here in a warm climate may contain parasites.
 USDA approved meat bought from the grocery store is safe for your pet and does not need to be frozen first.

 - All other meat such as pork and fish, we feed cooked, with added calcium (eggshells).